Dave-YP/PyChangeLang/README.md

 To use PyChangeLang, simply run the main.py or GUI.py

 How it works
 PyChangeLang uses the SpeechRecognition library to recognize voice commands.
-When you speak a command, PyChangeLang will recognize it and will change the language of your operating system based on the command.

 The available commands for changing the language are:

 "English" - change the language to English
 "Russian" - change the language to Russian
-"change" - switch the
+"change" - switch language

 If PyChangeLang doesn't recognize your voice command, it will print an error message to the console.